Carmen Jones (film): Production

 Because he was sensitive to the issue of racial representation in the film, Preminger had no objections when Zanuck urged him to submit the script to Walter Francis White, executive secretary of the NAACP.
-He had no objection to it.
+White had no objection to it.

 Preminger began to assemble his cast.
 Harry Belafonte, a folk singer who recently had introduced calypso music to a mainstream audience, had only one film to his credit.
 But he had just won the Tony Award and Theatre World Award for his performance in John Murray Anderson's Almanac, and Preminger cast him as Joe.
 Pearl Bailey's sole screen credit was the 1948 film Isn't It Romantic?, but she had achieved success as a band singer and was familiar to television audiences from her appearances on Your Show of Shows, so she was cast as Frankie.
 Joe Adams was a Los Angeles disc jockey with no acting experience, but Preminger felt he had the right look for Husky.
 Diahann Carroll auditioned for the title role, but she was so terrified of the director she could barely focus on the scene, and Preminger cast her in the small supporting role of Myrt instead.
-Finally, numerous black actresses, from Eartha Kitt to Joyce Bryant, were tested for the role of Carmen.
+Finally, numerous African American actresses, from Eartha Kitt to Joyce Bryant, were tested for the role of Carmen.

 Preminger was familiar with Dorothy Dandridge but felt she was incapable of exuding the sultry sex appeal the role of Carmen demanded, particularly after having seen Dandridge's performance as a demure schoolteacher opposite Belafonte in Bright Road (1953).
 Her agent's office was in the same building where Preminger's brother Ingo worked, and he asked Ingo to intercede on his client's behalf.
 At his first meeting with Dandridge, Preminger told her she was "lovely" and looked like a "model" or "a beautiful butterfly," but not Carmen.
 He suggested she audition for the role of Cindy Lou.
 Dandridge took the script and left, and when she returned she was dressed and behaved exactly as Preminger envisioned Carmen.
 The director was impressed enough to schedule a screen test for mid-May, after Dandridge completed a singing engagement in St. Louis.
 In the interim he cast Juilliard School graduate Olga James as Cindy Lou.